London, England , UK

 Modern Landmark

-Around London, the London Eye is one of the main landmarks that provides tourists with a bird’s-eye view of London.
+Around London, the London Eye is one of the most prominent landmarks, offering tourists a bird’s-eye view of the city.
 It is named ‘Eye’ because it is shaped like an eye.
-It was opened in 2000, and at that time, it was the highest Ferris wheel in the world with a height of 135 meters.
+It was opened in 2000, and at that time, it was the world’s tallest Ferris wheel, standing at a height of 135 meters.

-Panoramic Views: Each of the 32 capsules can mostly accommodate 25 people and there is an option to get a 360-degree view of the city from them.
-In a fine weather, you are able to see amongst others St. Paul’s Cathedral, the Shard, and even Windsor Castle.
-The London Eye is in great demand particularly at night due to the city being lit thereby making the sky bright.
+Panoramic Views: Each of the 32 capsules can accommodate up to 25 people, and there is an option to enjoy a 360-degree view of the city from them.
+In fine weather, you can see, amongst others, St. Paul’s Cathedral, the Shard, and even Windsor Castle.
+The London Eye is in high demand, particularly at night, as the city is lit up, brightening the sky.

 The Tate Modern